ryantd42/NY-Legislative-Git/2023/S2422B-2023/bill.md

  TWENTY  miles  per  hour at which motor vehicles may proceed on or along designated highways within such city for the explicit purpose of  imple- menting  traffic  calming  measures  as  such  term  is  defined herein;
- provided, however, that no speed limit shall be set below [fifteen] FIVE miles per hour nor shall such speed limit be established where the traf- fic calming measure to be  implemented  consists  solely  of  a  traffic control sign.
+ provided, however, that no speed limit shall be set below [fifteen]  TEN miles per hour nor shall such speed limit be established where the traf- fic  calming  measure  to  be  implemented  consists solely of a traffic control sign.
 Establishment of such a speed limit shall, where applica- ble, be in compliance with the provisions of  sections  sixteen  hundred twenty-four  and  sixteen  hundred  eighty-four of this [chapter] TITLE.
  Nothing contained herein shall be deemed to alter or affect  the  estab- lishment  of  school  speed limits pursuant to the provisions of section sixteen hundred forty-three of this article.
 For the  purposes  of  this paragraph,  "traffic calming measures" shall mean any physical engineer- ing measure or measures that reduce the negative effects of motor  vehi- cle  use, alter driver behavior and improve conditions for non-motorized street users such as pedestrians and bicyclists.
   (b) Any city establishing maximum  speed  limits  below  [twenty-five] TWENTY  miles per hour pursuant to clause (i) of this subparagraph shall submit a report to the governor, the temporary president of  the  senate and  the  speaker of the assembly on or before March first, two thousand fifteen and biannually thereafter on the results of using traffic  calm- ing  measures and speed limits lower than [twenty-five] TWENTY miles per hour as authorized by this paragraph.
 This report  shall  also  be  made available  to  the public by such city on its website.
 Such report shall include, but not be limited to the following:
-  (i)  a  description  of  the designated highways where traffic calming measures and a lower speed limit were established and (ii) a description of the specific traffic calming measures  used  and the maximum speed limit established and
+  (i) a description of the designated  highways  where  traffic  calming measures and a lower speed limit were established [and];
+  (ii)  a  description of the specific traffic calming measures used and the maximum speed limit established [and];
-  (iii)  a  comparison  of  the  aggregate type, number, and severity of accidents reported on streets on which street calming measures and lower speed limits were implemented in the year preceding  the  implementation of  such measures and policies and the year following the implementation of such measures and policies, to the extent this information  is  main-
+  (iii) AN EXPLANATION OF THE REASONS FOR SETTING  LOWER  SPEED  LIMITS, HOW  THOSE LOWER SPEED LIMITS COMPLY WITH ENGINEERING STANDARDS, AND HOW THEY WILL ENSURE THAT MOTOR VEHICLES CAN OPERATE AT  SAFE  SPEEDS  IN  A MANNER THAT OPTIMIZES ALL ROAD USERS' SAFETY AND CONVENIENCE; AND (IV) a comparison of the aggregate type, number, and severity of acci- dents  reported  on  streets  on which street calming measures and lower speed limits were implemented in the year preceding  the  implementation of  such measures and policies and the year following the implementation of such measures and policies, to the extent this information  is  main-